 Fighters in D&D 5e are trained warriors and combat specialists.
 Although they often are labeled as vanilla and boring option, they are highly customizable and a powerful class option.
-Because of their martial capabilities, they are considered a good class for new players.
+Because of their martial capabilities, they are considered a good Dungeons and Dragons Class for new players.
 However, experienced players will enjoy the many archetypes on offer and know that there are many exciting ways to play this class.

 Fighters start proficiency in all armor, shields, and weapons, Strength and Constitution saving throws, and two skills.
 Your hit die is a d10, making you one of the most durable classes.
 Your highest stat will either be Strength or Dexterity.
 This stat will be used for all your weapon attacks and is informed by how you imagine your fighter to attack.